 The Film of the Book was more successful at drawing fire, but this didn't lead to any notable box office assistance.

 Oprah praised the book A Million Little Pieces and gave it her book-club sticker.
 Then came the reveal that the author had made up a good portion of the book, which he was selling as a nonfiction memoir.
 The publicity his book got from having Oprah rake him over the coals was amazing, and sales still went on, because everyone wanted to know what pissed off Oprah.
-The writer may never be able to sell another book, but he probably won't need to.

 Most of the works on this list have aroused a lot of controversy, but how many have provoked national leaders to call for the author's execution?
 Ask Salman Rushdie, author of The Satanic Verses.
 After the book's publication, Ayatollah Khomeini issued a fatwa calling on all Muslims to kill Rushdie and his publishers.
 The book's Japanese translator was killed, the Italian, Norwegian and Turkish translators were attacked, and Rushdie himself had to be put under police protection.
 Most people would never have heard of the book if not for the fatwa.